goshacmd/decentralized-anonymous-marketplace-concept/README.md

 There are a few benefits to this scheme:

 * you do not have to trust your money to the mediator.
 At worst, the money ends up being in seller's/buyer's possession — but definitely not mediator since there is no way the mediator can change the output of transaction
-* the mediator doesn't have to be an admin or representative of SR. It can be anyone that both the buyer & the seller trust
+* the mediator doesn't have to be an admin or representative of the marketplace.
+It can be anyone that both the buyer & the seller trust

 Inviting a third party mediator is an interesting idea, as it also removes the dependency on marketplace owner to mediate your dispute... but how would it work?